-- Genetic elements that contain nucleic acid sequences associated with the pathogenicity of microorganisms controlled by 1C351.a to .c, 1C352 and 1C354.
+- Genetic elements that contain nucleic acid sequences associated with the pathogenicity of microorganisms controlled by 1C351and 1C354.

 - Genetic elements that contain nucleic acid sequences coding for any of the “toxins” controlled by 1C351.c or “sub-units of toxins” thereof.

-- Genetically modified organisms that contain nucleic acid sequences associated with the pathogenicity of microorganism controlled by 1C351.a to .c, 1C352 and 1C354.
+- Genetically modified organisms that contain nucleic acid sequences associated with the pathogenicity of microorganisms controlled by 1C351 and 1C354.

 - Genetically modified organisms that contain nucleic acid sequences coding for any of the “toxins” controlled by 1C351.c or “sub-units of toxins” thereof.

 - “Genetic elements” include, inter alia, chromosomes, genomes, plasmids, transposons, and vectors, whether genetically modified or unmodified, or chemically synthesized in whole or in part.

 - This ECCN does not control nucleic acid sequences associated with the pathogenicity of enterohaemorrhagic Eschericia coli, serotype O157 and other verotoxin producing strains, except those nucleic acids that contain coding for the verotoxin or its sub-units.

 - “Nucleic acid sequences associated with the pathogenicity of any of the microorganisms controlled by 1C351 or 1C354” means any sequence specific to the relevant controlled microorganism that:

 - In itself or through its transcribed or translated products represents a significant hazard to human, animal or plant health; or

-- Is known to enhance the ability of a microorganism controlled by 1C352.a to .c, 1C352, or 1C354, or any other organism into which it may be inserted or otherwise integrated, to cause serious harm to human, animal or plant health.
+- Is known to enhance the ability of a microorganism controlled by 1C351 or 1C354, or any other organism into which it may be inserted or otherwise integrated, to cause serious harm to human, animal or plant health.

 - “Genetically modified organisms” include organisms in which the genetic material (nucleic acid sequences) has been altered in a way that does not occur naturally by mating and/or natural recombination, and encompasses those produced artificially in whole or in part.